-Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY18-19 (July 1, 2018 thru June 30, 2019) Status/Obstacles/Comments Percent of systems in compliance with operator certification requirements.
-Number of continuing education hours delivered.
-One FTE located in the DEP Central Office, Bureau of Safe Drinking Water, Harrisburg.
-Time code: 38338 Staff hours budgeted for this fiscal year: 1,630 (Sykes) OUTPUTS: A five to ten percent increase per year in the number of systems in compliance with the requirements of the operator certification program.
-A summary of progress made and finalized work products will be included in the semi-annual progress report.
-Staff hours charged fiscal year to date: Noteworthy activities for the past six months: Projected activities for the next 12 months: Obstacles:
+Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY19-20 (July 1, 2019 thru June 30, 2020) Status/Obstacles/Comments Percent of systems in compliance with operator One FTE located in the DEP Central Office, Bureau of Safe OUTPUTS: Staff hours charged fiscal year to date: certification requirements.
+Drinking Water, Harrisburg.
+A five to ten percent increase per year in the number of systems in compliance with the requirements of the operator certification program.
+Noteworthy activities for the past six months: Number of continuing education hours delivered.
+Time code: 38338 A summary of progress made and finalized work products will be included in the semi- concation nours derivered.
+Staff hours budgeted for this fiscal year: 1,630 (WPS- Operations Section) annual progress report.
+Projected activities for the next six months: Obstacles: